 Unfortunately, car crashes occur every single day.
-Sometimes, those crashes are caused by negligent drivers who fail to pay attention to the road or get behind the wheel while intoxicated but in other cases, the accident occurs because a part of the car is defective.
+Sometimes, those crashes are caused by negligent drivers who fail to pay attention to the road or get behind the wheel while intoxicated.
+None of us expects for our tires to be dangerous, but in some cases, that's exactly what happens.
+Every year, hundreds of car accidents occur a part of the car is defective.
 Of all the parts of the car that could fail, the most common is the tire.

 What Kinds Of Tire Defects Cause Accidents?

 Tires are comprised of rubber, steel, wiring and fabric.
 These materials aren’t just thrown together haphazardly.
 Over the decades, scientists, engineers, and manufacturers have found new ways to build tires, increasing the amount of time the tire can be used, increasing the speeds that can be maintained, and allowing harsher terrain to be explored by vehicles.

 During the design and manufacturing process, companies building and selling tires are obligated to do everything they can to ensure their product will perform as advertised and keep consumers safe.
 Despite this, every year tires are sold that have defects such as:

 - tire tread separation - the most common cause of defective tire failure, occurring when the tread of the tire separates from the tire's body

 - foreign materials included in the rubber

 These defects frequently cause tread separation, belt separation, and tire explosions, causing unsuspecting drivers to lose control of their vehicle.